Carter-Lewis/Christofides-TSP-approximation/README.md

-#Running the Program#
-To run the program, either a) open the project in an IDE and run or b) run the following commands in the terminal:
+# Christofides TSP Approximation

+The Christofides algorithm gurantees a path of at most 1.5 times the optimal TSP tour

+## Usage
+'''bash
-$g++ -std=c++11 main.cpp
+g++ -std=c++11 main.cpp
-    $./a.out

-Program input is formatted as follows:
+./a.out
+'''

+## Input Format
-    The first line contains an integer N, the number of vertices of the graph N lines with 2 space-separated doubles representing the coordinates of each vertex
+Enter one integer N denoting the number of vertices in the graph On the next N lines, enter two doubles representing the geographic coordinates of each vertex

-Sample input:

-10
-100.45 23.53
-89.03 45.94
-38.90 9.43
-78.46 98.12
-43.00 46.90
-154.90 34.69
-21.96 89.45
-68.25 89.46
-65.78 98.23
-76.45 89.24

-Output Format:
+## Output
-    The program outputs an approximated order of vertices visited and the total length "traveled" to visit each vertex
+The program will output the order of vertices visited and the total length of the path.